GreyKeenan/dukesup/index.md

 Take Your Turn
 ==================================================

-We will go over each of the things that you can do on your turn.
+There are a few things to do on your turn.

 1. Start your turn by drawing.
-1. Perform any of the following actions:
+1. Then, perform any of the following actions:
 	* Play cards
 	* Rearrange runs/sets
 	* Take the opponent's DUKES